alibehzadian/blog/_posts/2023-01-22-ChatGPT-and-future.md

 # Conclusion

 You have probably guessed by now!
-Yes, this whole article is the result of ChatGPT and me's talks!
-The image was created by ChatGPT's brother, DALL-E!
+Yes, this whole article is the result of a chat between me and ChatGPT and the image was created by ChatGPT's brother project, DALL-E!
 Say hi to the future!